opensquare-network/docs/website/docs/preparation.md

 This chapter, we will guide you through a complete process of a Bounty flow.
 We assume that the reader already know how to use [Polkadot Extension](https://github.com/polkadot-js/extension), this tutorial will use it to manage our accounts.
 If you don't have it, please install and learn about it before starting.

-## Import testing account
+## Import councilor account

 In the OpenSquare testnet, it has a built-in councilsor account, which has enough funds and privileges to go though the whole process.
-Below is the account seed, please import it into your Polkadot Extension.
+If you have the councilor account seed, please import it into your Polkadot Extension.

-`system title wire escape face guard wrestle sugar goose soldier basket miss`
+When importing, please give it a descriptive name `Councilor`, which is convenient for mentioning and using it later.

 ## How to sign in?

+Basically all actions that will change the state of the system can only be done after signing in.
+To sign in to the system, just click on the `Sign In` in the upper right corner and select an account in the pop-up box.

 ## How to sign out?

+To sign out of the current account, click on the account name in the upper right corner to open the user profile.
+You can find a sign-out icon next to the avatar and account name.
+Just click on it to sign out.

 ## Prepare the other two required accounts

+Currently, we only have a councilor account, which is not enough.
+In order to test the Bounty process, at least two more accounts are required to play different roles .

+Next we create them.

-1. Create `Funder` and `Hunter` account
+### Create `Funder` and `Hunter` account

+Use Polkadot Extension to create two accounts, give them descriptive name `Funder` and `Hunter`.

-2. Transfer funds to two newly created accounts
+### Transfer funds to two newly created accounts

+Because in the following test, these two accounts must hold a certain amount of funds to be able to complete the required operations, so next we will transfer some test funds to these two accounts.

+Please sign in to the `Councilor` account and enter the user profile page.
+Find and click the `Transfer` button.
+A transfer dialog box will pop up.
+You can find `Funder` and `Hunter` in the drop-down list of the payee.
+Please transfer 1000 OSN to each separately.

+## You are ready

+Now, the preparatory work has been completed.
+You can start testing the Bounty flow.